jenniferyoung02/giphy-tooltip-challenge/README.md

 My first puzzle to figure out was how to know the position of the highlighted code so that the tooltip could hover over the appropriate part.
 At first, I was thinking about wrapping each word in a div with a unique ID and then passing that ID to the tooltip.
 But I thought that was overpopulating the virtual DOM and didn't feel necessary.
 I quickly did some research and found that I can use window.getSelection() and e.target.clientX/clientY to get the selected text and furthermore get the coordinates of the selected text.

 Originally I tried using clientX but realized that whether I starting highlight from the left or right would really effect the clientX value (because my mouseup would be at different points).
 I also noticed by only using / clientY, the tooltip was hovering only above the place of mouseUp.
 I found a method on stack overflow to get specific coordinates of the seleted text, including the left, top and width.
-I used the coordiantes of the selected text to figure out where the X axis (or the left css property) should be of the tooltip.
+I used the coordinates of the selected text to figure out where the X axis (or the left css property) should be of the tooltip.
 I used the left + width / 2 to get the x axis of the tooltip, centering around the selected text.
-I used the coordiantes of top, plus a buffer to determine how far above the tooltip should over.
+I used the coordinates of top, plus a buffer to determine how far above the tooltip should over.

 ## Edge cases and glitches